 - The ELA Score shows your performance on the English, reading, and writing tests.

-The US and State Ranks show the estimated percentages of ACT test-takers in the US and in your state with scores that are the same or lower than yours.
-If your composite score is 28 and you have a rank of 70 for your composite score, that means 70% of students got that composite score or below.
+The United States and State Ranks show the estimated percentages of ACT test-takers in the United States and in your state with scores that are the same or lower than yours.
+If students composite score is 28 and they have a rank of 70 for their composite score, that means 70% of students got that composite score or below.

 You can use your knowledge of the ACT scoring system to see how well you’d perform on your practice tests.
 Just follow these steps: